nubank/ordnungsamt/README.md

 ## tests

-Integration tests use an in-memory git server for mocking interactions with github.
+Integration tests use an in-memory git server for mocking interactions with GitHub.

-That said, `ordnungsamt` uses the host machine's `git` binary to detect how files were changed after running migrations, so make sure you have `git` installed.
+Additionally, the `ordnungsamt` test suite and production code both makes use of the host machine's `git` binary to detect how files were changed after running migrations, so make sure you have `git` installed.

 ### running